alphagov/government-service-design-manual/service-manual/domain-names/email.md

 * ensure there is a [mail exchanger (MX) record](https://en.wikipedia.org/wiki/MX_record) set up for the domain from which you send email
 * enable [Sender Policy Framework (SPF)](https://en.wikipedia.org/wiki/Sender_Policy_Framework) on the sending domain
-* consider using [Domain Keys Identified Mail (DKIM)](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) on the sending domain, it can provide additional guarantees about message delivery and help recipients to distinguish genuine mail from forgery
+* consider using [Domain Keys Identified Mail (DKIM)](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) on the sending domain, it can provide additional guarantees about message authenticity and help recipients to distinguish genuine mail from forgery

 Before releasing your service you should test your email delivery.
 As a minimum you should use your service with registered email addresses from a range of popular email providers and ensure that emails arrive as you expect.